 Verna Wright Prize

-The best oral presentation and the best poster presentation during the year (over two meetings) by a paid up associate member is eligible for the Verna Wright Prize.
-Both prizes are £150.00.
+The Verna Wright Prize is awarded to the best oral and poster presentation during the year (over two meetings) by a paid up associate member.
+The recipients receive £150.00 each.

 The criteria for judging is given below:

 The Verna Wright Prize Winner 2019 for best Oral Presentation was Kris McGill, Glasgow Caledonian University, for his presentation ‘Recruitment Challenges in Stroke Rehabilitation Randomised Controlled Trials – A Qualitative Exploration of Trialists Perspectives.
 And for best Poster Presentation, Kathryn VandenBerg Glasgow Caledonian University, for her presentation ‘Support Groups for people with Aphasia: A National Survey of third sector group facilitators’.